rorygleeson/aws-transcribe-iotcore/transcribe-python-app/README.md

 Ensure AWS CLI configured with necessary IAM user details.

-* Note * I have tested this on Mac OS terminal.
+* Note * I have tested this on Mac OS terminal, but you can use any environment.